Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 You can modify and copy the source files or sell these PCBs bare or populated as long as you respect the license terms (in brief, cite me).

 Want to buy a [Retrospy Pixel GameBoy Printer Emulator](https://retro-spy.com/product/pixel-gameboy-printer/) ?
 The product as you will get it from Retrospy is just a ~~scam~~ plain [Arduino Game Boy Printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator) enclosed in a 3D printed shell, coming along with a proprietary image converter light years below open sourced ones.
 It has the exact same hardware/firmware than the original project.
 The PCB proposed here were tested with Retrospy software suite and are _of course_ 100% compatible, for about ten times less money (including shipping to your door).
-Well, the GNU General Public License allows selling the work of others after all...
+Well, the GNU General Public License allows selling the work of others as long as you cite them after all...

 ![game boy printer emulator](/All_PCBs.jpg)
 (yes, it is very fancy in blue)